 We were lucky to stay in such a comfortable hotel though, as the weather was quite stormy and wet – so no regrets here.

-The Canal House is located at the rim of the Jordaan, the eye candy district of Amsterdam.
-It’s full of posh boutiques and breakfast cafés, generally tidied up and less packed with tourists.
+The Canal House is located at the rim of the Jordaan.
+This particular quarter is full of posh boutiques and breakfast cafés, generally tidied up and less packed with tourists.
 The Jordaan is named after the gardens in the courtyards of most of the buildings.
 The Canal House has one of those gardens.
 That’s a rare sight in the narrow streets of Amsterdam, where the buildings are usually as close as possibly to the water and shaped too tiny for some actual greenery.
 On the edge of the Jordaan located is the Anne Frank House.
 On my last trip to Amsterdam, I visited this extraordinary museum and left shaken and crying.
 I know, that doesn’t sound like much of a positive experience, but it’s worth it.
-Same goes for the FOAM, the photography museum of Amsterdam.
-As I mentioned before: this time around, we didn’t do any of that.
-I’m just mentioning these things because A’dam, as the locals like to call it, has more to offer than lying in bed and playing chess.
+Same goes for the FOAM, the photography museum of Amsterdam (minus the crying).

 Tourist traps in Amsterdam

 I appreciate everything about Amsterdam.
 Even the tourist traps are somewhat charming (if you can avoid the pub crawls).
 The inner red light district is very interesting in architecture and people.
 I know most people want to smoke weed while in Amsterdam, so here’s my favorite coffee shop, the creatively and aptly named Coffeeshop Amsterdam.
 Beware that some stores only allow the sales, but not the smoking of joints.